isadaqah/irc-hipchat-integration/README.md

 Features
 ------------
 1. Highlights channel owners (different color and optional company logo)
 2. Alerts when a user re-joins the channel if they asked a question during after hours, but no one was around to answer.
+(Beta)

 License